slacgismo/buildings/README.md

 Notes

-1. Prior to August 7, 2023 access is retricted to users with permissiong to read the AWS repository using an AWS profile for the HiPAS GridLAB-D project.
+1. Prior to August 7, 2023 access is retricted to users with permission to read the AWS repository using an AWS profile for the HiPAS GridLAB-D project.

 ## Data Fields